ultraflame4/OpenGLGameEngine/README.md

 This repository consists of 2 main projects:

-1. [GameEngineTest](GameEngineTest) - This project is a test game (well not really a game) used to test the engine
+1. [GameEngineTest](GameEngineTest) - This project is a test project used to test the engine and some of its features.
+Click on hyperlink for more info
 2. [OpenGLGameEngine](OpenGLGameEngine) - The main engine that is being developed
    - The OpenGLGameEngine project is further splitted into many sub-projects
     1. [OpenGLGameEngine.Inputs](OpenGLGameEngine.Inputs) - The input system used by the engine<br/>